Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 On the other hand, you shouldn’t ignore the value entirely.
 Let’s say an average natural diamond retains roughly 50% of its value after purchase.
 Eventually the value of the diamond will rise (historically, diamond prices rise consistently), so if you ever try to sell it, you should be getting at least half (or possibly much more) of the original purchase price.

 No matter the synthetic diamond price, lab-grown diamonds have no resale value.
-Take a look at this 1.21ct diamond.
+Take a look at this 1.21ct diamond from James Allen.
 There’s no doubt that it’s a nice-looking diamond.
 Yet no jeweler will buy it back.
 If you try to sell lab-grown diamonds on eBay, you’ll get pennies on the dollar for it.
-So, from a value perspective, you would need to be buying man made diamonds at a massive discount to justify giving up the value retention of natural diamonds.
+So, from a value perspective, you would need to be buying man-made diamonds at a massive discount to justify giving up the value retention of natural diamonds.

 This is one of those difficult calls that everyone needs to make for themselves.